MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - continuously monitors and records your AWS resource configurations and allows you to **automate the evaluation of recorded configurations against desired configurations**
 - you can review changes in configurations and relationships between AWS resources, dive into detailed resource configuration histories, and determine your overall compliance against the configurations specified in your internal guidelines
 - enables you to simplify compliance auditing, security analysis, change management, and operational troubleshooting
-- The AWS Config dashboard shows the compliance status of your rules and resources.
+- The AWS Config dashboard shows the **compliance status** of your rules and resources.
 You can verify if your resources comply with your desired configurations and learn which specific resources are noncompliant
-- difference from CloudTrail: can enforce rules to comply with organization policy; CloudTrail is only a logging service
+- difference from CloudTrail: can **enforce** rules to comply with organization policy; CloudTrail is only a logging service

 ### Auto Scaling

-- groups
+- **groups**
 	- logical component: webserver group, application group, or database group
 	- may reference an ELB
 	- health check
-- configuration templates
+- **configuration templates**
-	- a launch template or a launch configuration for its EC2 instances
+	- a **launch template** or a **launch configuration** for its EC2 instances
 	- basically an instruction for what instances to launch, what size they are and etc.
 	- to specify information such as AMI ID, instance type, key pair, security groups
-- scaling options
+- **scaling options**
 	- ways to scale groups
-	- one or may may be attached to a auto scaling group
+	- one or more may be attached to a auto scaling group
 	- can scaled based on occurrence of a specified condition (dynamic scaling) - such as CPU utilization - or on a schedule
 	- 5 options:
 		- maintain current instance levels at all times
 		- scale manually
+		- simple scaling: Increase or decrease the current capacity of the group based on a single scaling adjustment
-		- scale based on a schedule
+		- scheduled scaling: based on a schedule that allows you to set your own scaling schedule for predictable load changes
-		- scale based on demand
-		- use predictive scaling
+		- target-tracking scaling: Increase or decrease the current capacity of the group based on a target value for a specific metric
+		- step scaling: Increase or decrease the current capacity of the group based on a set of scaling adjustments, known as *step adjustments*, that vary based on the size of the alarm breach
 - components: auto scaling; CloudWatch; Elastic Load Balancer (optional)
-- termination logic
+- **termination logic**
-	1. If there are instances in multiple Availability Zones, choose the Availability Zone with the most instances and at least one instance that is not protected from scale in.
-If there is more than one Availability Zone with this number of instances, choose the Availability Zone with the instances that use the oldest launch configuration.
+	1. If there are instances in multiple Availability Zones, choose the **AZ with the most instances** and at least one instance that is not protected from scale in.
+If there is more than one Availability Zone with this number of instances, choose the Availability Zone with the instances that use the **oldest launch configuration**.
 	2. Determine which unprotected instances in the selected Availability Zone use the oldest launch configuration.
 If there is one such instance, terminate it.
-	3. If there are multiple instances to terminate based on the above criteria, determine which unprotected instances are closest to the next billing hour.
+	3. If there are multiple instances to terminate based on the above criteria, determine which unprotected instances are **closest to the next billing hour**.
 (This helps you maximize the use of your EC2 instances and manage your Amazon EC2 usage costs.)
 If there is one such instance, terminate it.
 	4. If there is more than one unprotected instance closest to the next billing hour, choose one of these instances at random.
 - **lifecycle hooks**
-  - The lifecycle hook puts the instance into a wait state (`Pending:Wait` or `Terminating:Wait`).
+  - The lifecycle hook puts the instance into a **wait state** (`Pending:Wait` or `Terminating:Wait`).
 The instance is paused until you continue or the timeout period ends
   - During this wait state, you can perform custom actitivities (e.g. retrieve operational data)
-  - By default, the instance remains in a wait state for 1 hour, and then the Auto Scaling group continues the launch or terminate process
+  - By default, the instance remains in a wait state for **1** hour, and then the Auto Scaling group continues the launch or terminate process
-- cool down period
+- **cool down** period
   - It ensures that the Auto Scaling group does not launch or terminate additional EC2 instances before the previous scaling activity takes effect
-  - Its default value is 300 seconds
+  - Its default value is **300** seconds
   - It is a configurable setting for your Auto Scaling group
 - EC2 Auto Scaling groups are **regional** constructs.
 They can span Availability Zones, but not AWS regions
-- When an impaired instance fails a health check, Amazon EC2 Auto Scaling automatically terminates it and replaces it with a new one
+- When an impaired instance fails a health check, Amazon EC2 Auto Scaling automatically **terminates** it and replaces it with a new one

 ### General Security Risks
 - bad actors: typically automated process